hudsonssrosa/arm-wdio/README.md

     sh install_wdio_from_ground_up.sh
 ```

-Once you have installed the Node modules, a test example will be created automatically, and you can remove all of these files at `./test/pageobjects` and `./test/specs`, if you want:
+Once you have installed the Node modules, a test example will be created automatically and you can remove all of these files at `./test/pageobjects` and `./test/specs` if you want:

 ```
     test